Aerospace Studies Department (Air Force ROTC)

 College students wishing to commission as an Air Force officer through ROTC may enroll in a three, three-and-a-half, or four-year program.
 Students attend Air Force ROTC classes along with other college courses and receive elective academic credit.

-In the POC, cadets attend class three hours a week, participate in a weekly leadership laboratory lasting two hours, and perform three hours of physical conditioning per week.
+In the POC, cadets attend class three hours a week, participate in a weekly leadership laboratory lasting two hours, and perform a minimum of two hours of physical conditioning per week.
 Cadets apply what they have learned in the GMC and at field training.
 POC cadets conduct the leadership laboratories and manage the unit's cadet corps.
 Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
 POC classes are small, with emphasis on group discussions and cadet presentations.
 Classroom topics include leadership, communication skills and national defense policy.
-Once enrolled in the POC, all cadets are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.
+Once enrolled in the POC, all cadets enlist in the Air Force Reserve and assigned to the Obligated Reserve Section.

 Current emphasis in the Air Force ROTC College Scholarship Program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
 More than half of Air Force ROTC scholarships are awarded to students in these disciplines.
 Additionally, scholarships are available for foreign language majors; contact the Aerospace Studies department for more information regarding which foreign languages majors are eligible.
 Students in every degree program may enjoy scholarship opportunities, as the Air Force seeks to engage students who excel both academically and militarily.